germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 A member Bob protects a ciphertext message and encrypting it to the DiMembers in $U$ by encrypting it as an application message in his Send Group, as in MLS.
-As in MLS, before encrypting an application message, Bob SHOULD incorporate any DMLS updates of his own or PSK proposals corresponding to updates in other DiMember Send Groups that he has observed.
+As in MLS, before encrypting an application message, Bob SHOULD incorporate any DMLS updates of Bob's own or PSK proposals corresponding to updates in other DiMember Send Groups that he has observed.

 Each of the 3 MLS configurations of Commit are possible:
-* If Bob has observed no updates but wishes to issue an update, they can author an empty Commit.
+* If Bob has observed no updates but wishes to issue an update, Bob can author an empty Commit.
-If bob has observed DMLS updates,
+If Bob has observed DMLS updates in others' Send Groups,
-* Bob can incorporate those updates without a DMLS of his own with a partial Commit covering PSK Proposals from each updated send group.
+* Bob can incorporate those updates without an update of his own with a partial Commit covering PSK Proposals he derives from each of the other updated Send Groups.
-* Alternatively, Bob can incorporate his own new keys by covering those PSK Proposals with a full Commit.
+* Alternatively, Bob can incorporate those updates as well as an update of Bob's own by covering those PSK Proposals with a full Commit.

 ## UNPROTECT